input-output-hk/catalyst-ci/docs/src/guides/languages/flutter.md

     This guide will provide detailed instructions for how the example was built.
 <!-- markdownlint-enable max-one-sentence-per-line -->

-This guide will get you started with using the Catalyst CI to build Go-based projects.
+This guide will get you started with using the Catalyst CI to build Flutter-based projects.
 By the end of the guide, we'll have an `Earthfile` that utilizes the Catalyst CI to build, release, and publish our Flutter app.